ShiveshM/GolemFlavor/docs/source/physics.rst

 to occur, there must be at least one non-zero :math:`\Delta m_{ij}^2` and therefore there must exist at least one non-zero neutrino mass state.

-The mixing matrix can be parameterised using the standard factorisation [8]_:
+The mixing matrix can be parameterized using the standard factorization [8]_:

 .. math::